grame-cncm/faust/documentation/faust-manual/src/midi.md

 value (127) maps to 1 ("on") while its minimum value (0) maps to 0 ("off").

-> Note that all handlers have a version with an explicit MIDI channel in range {0, 15}, and a version without any MIDI channel (so receiving/sending from/to any MIDI channel).
+> Note that all handlers have a version with an explicit MIDI channel in range {0, 15}, and a version without any MIDI channel (so receiving from any MIDI channel and sending back to channel 0).

 ### `[midi:ctrl num]` Metadata